rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/pricing-calculation.md

   are (1 cpu core, 4GiB memory) while the other executable has (2 cpu core, 8GiB memory).
   You will create 3 replicas of *compA*.
 * Suppose *compB* will have a single executable that gets deployed when *compB* is deployed on a device.
-So, *compB* is charged for device deployment hours.

-You will deploy a persistent storage volume of 32GiB size, which will be used by a deployment of the ROS package.
+* You will deploy a persistent storage volume of 32GiB size, which will be used by a deployment of the ROS package.
   So, this persistent volume deployment is charged for volume deployment hours.

 You will then deploy the ROS package and have it run for 10 hours a day.